tbewley/RR/README.md

-# RR
+# Renaissance Robotics
-Codebase for the text Renaissance Robotics, by Thomas Bewley
+This repository is associated the text Renaissance Robotics, by Thomas Bewley